 - a.
 Utilize a written plan that details the activities and projects to be completed. - b.
-Perform written occupational objectives in the special project. - 2.
-Assess accomplishment of objectives. - a.
+Perform written occupational objectives in the special project.

+- 2. Assess accomplishment of objectives. - a.
 Prepare daily written assessment of accomplishment of objectives. - b.
 Present weekly written reports to the instructor in activities performed and objectives accomplished. - 3.
 Utilize a set of written guidelines for the special project. - a.
 Develop and follow a set of written guidelines for the special project.

-Course Number and Name: ULT 292(1-3) Special Project

-Description: Practical application of skills and knowledge gained in other electrical or electrical related technical courses.
-This instructor works closely with the student to insure that the selection of a project will enhance the student's learning experience.
+Course Number and Name: ULT 292(1-3) Special Pro oject Description: Practical application of sl electrical related technic student to insure that the learning experience. al courses.
+This in structor works c losely with the Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours

-Semester Credit Hours Lecture Lab Contact Hours
+lour Breakdown: Semester Credit Hours Lecture Lab Contact Hours

-Semester Credit Hours Lecture Lau Contact Hours

 1 0 2 30

 2 0 4 60

 3 0 6 90